 David Stoddart – A W Jenkinson

 Katherine Gostick (observer) - HSE

 To discuss safety issues and keep the UK timber haulage industry well informed.

 - Consult with industry to produce a Guidance note ‘707 Roundwood in Ports’

 - Review and produce a guidance note ‘708 Working at Height regulations’

-- Revise the Driver focused – FISA Forest Haulage Safety Manual
+- Support the revision of the Driver focused – FISA Forest Haulage Safety Manual

-- Continue to monitor guidance on load security / timber strapping - arrange an overseas visits to review Haulage Safety and load security innovation
+- Continue to input and monitor guidance on load security / timber strapping